kulttuuri/HipchatNotifications/README.md

 ## Requirements

 * [cURL](http://curl.haxx.se/)
-* [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) 1.8+ (only tested with as low as version 1.8)
+* MediaWiki 1.8+ (only tested with as low as version 1.8)
 * Apache should have NE (NoEscape) flag on to prevent issues in URLs.
 By default this is enabled.
-Check this thread for more information: https://github.com/kulttuuri/hipchat_mediawiki/issues/8
+Check [this](https://github.com/kulttuuri/hipchat_mediawiki/issues/8) thread for more information.

 ## How to install

-1. Send folder HipchatNotifications into your mediawiki_installation/extensions folder.
+1. Send folder HipchatNotifications into your `mediawiki_installation/extensions` folder.
-2. Add these settings in your localSettings.php (remember to set these settings or otherwise your extension won't work): require_once("$IP/extensions/HipchatNotifications/hipchat_notifications.php");
+2. Add settings listed below in your `localSettings.php`.
+Note that it is mandatory to set these settings for this extension to work.

+	require_once("$IP/extensions/HipchatNotifications/hipchat_notifications.php");
 	// HipChat API token.
 Create or view your API keys here: https://hipchat.com/admin/api
 	$wgHipchatToken = "";